|

 My parents are both deceased.
 How can I blame them when they are gone from my life?

 Good parents understand that part of their job is to accept responsibility for anything that went wrong in the parent/child relationship.
 If your parents were good parents, even after they are gone they would want you to be able to take this first step toward complete healing.
 Good parents can handle your anger, usually because they spent a little time angry at their parents.
-As one of my workshop participants put it: Think of it as their last great gift to you as a parent.
+As one of my workshop participants put it: Think of their willingness to validate your anger as their last great gift to you as a parent.